theduckingtraveller/theduckingtraveller.github.io/_posts/2018-08-27-Ranthambore.md

 Apart from the rich animal and bird life here, you also have an abundant plant life.
 The trees grow in unique shapes and sizes giving the park a rustic vibe.
 You are not allowed inside the park post-sunset and have to exit before that.
 This was the last shot I took of the park just before we exited and I really like how the roots of the banyan tree form a perfect arch right along the road.

 You can pair your perfect Ranthambore trip by touring Jaipur.
-For more information on the Pink City visit the blog post link posted here: http://theduckingtraveller.com/Jaipur/
+For more information on the Pink City visit the blog post link posted here: <a href="http://theduckingtraveller.com/Jaipur/">Jaipur</a>